itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 * You can view which port is VNC using by typing `docker ps` in commandline and connect to the port in your browser
   <img src="doc/docker-novnc-cmd.png"  alt="docker novnc cmd" width="1200">
   <img src="doc/docker-novnc-browser.png"  alt="docker novnc browser" width="1200">
+* `docker ps -a` it will also show the containers that are stopped
 * Open the Docker Desktop and click on the container for example, node chrome to and see its logs and inspect tabs to see the configurations' node is started with:
   <img src="doc/docker-node-logs.png"  alt="docker node logs" width="900">